edibblepdx/booklist/README.md

   > Legalism and Confucianism is an existing theme.
 In it, Daniel K. Gardner explores classical Confucianism, Mencius and Xunzi schools of Confuciansim,
   > and Neo Confucianism, ending with Confucianism in practice leading into the 20th and 21st centuries.
 - __Introduction to Mathematical Analysis I__; _B.
 Lafferiere, G. Lafferiere, Nguyen Mau Nam_
-  > G. Lafferiere and Nguyen Mau Nam were two of my professors whom I deeply respect.
+  > _Used for a class_.
+G. Lafferiere and Nguyen Mau Nam were two of my professors whom I deeply respect.
 - __The Book of Shaders__; _Patricio Gonzalez Vivo, Jen Lowe_
   > This book is incomplete.
 - __HTML and CSS__; _Jon Duckett_
   > MDN Web Docs tends to be a better reference, but this book can provide helpful visuals, although a bit dated.
 - __Engineering Software Products__; _Ian Sommerville_
-  > Introduction to different software architectures and Agile methodologies.
+  > _Used for a class_.
+Introduction to different software architectures and Agile methodologies.

 ## Partially Read
 - :star: __Physically Based Rendering: From Theory to Implementation, Fourth Edition__; _Matt Pharr, Wenzel Jakob, Greg Humphreys_